10 Important Qualities of a Good Mother!

 Kids, work, cooking, cleaning, errands, pets, bills, appointments, home maintenance projects, kid’s sports, fitness… I mean!
 I’m amazed that we find time to shower these days.

-Having a game plan will help us put a routine in place and create a schedule.
-In turn, allowing us to give our children stability, consistency, and predictability—all of which help reduce anxiety and irritability.
+A game plan will help us establish a routine and create a schedule.
+This will allow us to give our children stability, consistency, and predictability, all of which help reduce anxiety and irritability.

 6. Respectful

-When talking about the qualities of a good mother, being respectful is a very important one.
+When discussing the qualities of a good mother, being respectful is very important.

-Because we are their mothers and we, well… “gave birth to them” doesn’t give us the right to overstep some boundaries.
+Because we are their mothers and “gave birth to them” doesn’t give us the right to overstep some boundaries.

-It is important to remember that our children are their own person, with their own personalities, their own opinions, and their own limitations.
+It is important to remember that our children are their people, with their personalities, opinions, and limitations.

-This is especially important to remember as our kids start to grow and develop their own independence—a.k.a, teenage years.
+This is especially important to remember as our kids grow and develop their independence—a.k.a, in their teenage years.

 It is our nature as moms to want to do what is best for them, even if it sometimes means stepping over some boundaries.